1. What is a clinical trial?

 4. What protection do I have as a patient in a clinical trial?

 The ethical and legal codes that govern medical practices apply to clinical trials.
 In addition, most clinical research is federally regulated or federally funded (at least in part), with built-in safeguards to protect patients.
 These safeguards include regular review of protocol and the progress of each study by researchers at other places.
-University Health System has designated the review of their research protocols to the Institutional Review Board at the UT Health Science Center at San Antonio (UTHSCSA).
-To learn more about Research at the UTHSCSA, please see http://research.uthscsa.edu.
+University Health System has designated the review of their research protocols to the Institutional Review Board at UT Health San Antonio.
+To learn more about Research at UT Health San Antonio, please see http://research.uthscsa.edu.

 5. What are Investigational Drugs?